Body Flexion

 Neck Pivot - Result, not Cause

-And yet, neck blocks still shift forward, and soundboards still shear along the fretboard extension.
+And yet, in spite of all that extra buttressing beneath the fretboard extension, neck blocks still shift forward, and soundboards still shear.

 A body of evidence has piled up around us over the decades, evidence that clearly demonstrates the design of the support of the upper bout of most acoustic guitars is flawed.
 Believe it or not, the force that is responsible for the neck block shift and soundboard shear is NOT the hinging motion I am showing in the photo, above.

-(I think I have used the word "forward" at least ten times in this article up to this point.
-That might provide you with a clue as to where I am headed.)
+CLUE: I think I have used the word "forward" at least ten times in this article up to this point.
+That might provide you with insight as to where I am headed.

 Instead of insisting that the neck is pivoting at the edge of the body, understand that the neck is attempting to plunge FORWARD into the body of the guitar, toward the bridge.
 Very little, if any attention has been paid to this fact, as builders everywhere jumped on the hinging motion bandwagon and never looked back.
 Me included.
 The first couple of guitars I ever built had transverse braces and fretboard patches and wing braces, oh my!
 Back then I lacked the understanding to see how, by just emulating yesterday's designs, I was doing nothing to resist this forward shifting potential.